 - Rectification of any detriment a Whistleblower may have suffered, as a result of the report or investigation; or - Ensuring fair and legal treatment of Resimac employees, including person/s accused of misconduct.

 The Protection Officer has direct access to independent financial, legal and operational advisors.
-In the temporary absence of a Human Resources manager, or if there is a clear conflict of interest, Compliance & Enterprise Risk will nominate a Protection Officer.

 The Whistleblower Investigations Officer